-The role of the Compensation Committee.
-The compensation committee is responsible for evaluating the performance of and determining the compensation paid to the chief executive officer.
-The compensation committee is also responsible for evaluating and approving the compensation levels of other key executive officers subject to the recommendations made by the chief executive officer.
+The Role of the Compensation Committee.
+The compensation committee is responsible for evaluating the performance of and determining the compensation paid to the chief executive officer and chief financial officer.
+The compensation committee is also responsible for evaluating and approving the compensation levels of other key executive officers as recommended by the chief executive officer.
 The compensation committee reviews the design and structure of Molina Healthcare's compensation programs to ensure that management's interests are aligned with stockholders and that the compensation programs are aligned with Molina Healthcare's strategic priorities.
-In furtherance of these goals, the compensation committee has periodically engaged Pearl Meyer & Partners to provide evaluations and advice regarding the Company's executive compensation program and relevant benchmarks.
+In furtherance of these goals, the compensation committee has periodically engaged a compensation consultant to provide evaluations and advice regarding the Company's executive compensation program and relevant benchmarks.
+The compensation committee elected not to engage a compensation consultant to assist in its decision-making regarding the 2008 compensation of the Company's named executive officers, and instead conducted its own benchmarking review of the compensation paid to senior executive officers as publicly reported by certain of the Company's peers, including Amerigroup, Centene, and HealthSpring.